 - Last year Geraghty used huge patients surveys to argue that CBT helps only a small percentage of people with ME/CFS and that GET often produces large negative outcomes.

-- Last year the Journal of Health Psychology devoted an entire issue to the discussion of the PACE trial.
+- Last year the Journal of Health Psychology devoted an entire issue to a discussion of the problems of the PACE trial.

 The Journal of Health Psychology’s decision to devote an entire issue to the problems of the PACE trial raised the question when, if ever, a journal has devoted an entire issue to debunking a single trial?
 Citing the unwillingness of the PACE authors to engage with their critics at all, the editor of the the Journal of Health Psychology stated that